-Here are 12 tried-and-true ideas that should result in greater engagement for your Facebook videos.
+Here are a few methods that can result in greater overall engagement for your Facebook videos.

 1. Don’t Waste Time at the Beginning